endeavour42/github-viewer/README.md

 * remove extra divider llines in detail view
 * fix master view selection
 * show some text when there is no content
-* show some UI when no internet is available and handle errors better
 * lay the list under the tab bar so it shows through
 * fix avatar flash that happens when you click on a favourite button
 * always show the scope segments (now they are hidden sometimes)